TokenBender/playtorch/README.md

 ### NumPy Basics

-- **Description**: Begin your quest with the foundational concepts of NumPy, from array creation and manipulation to mathematical functions and operations.
+- **Description**: Start with the basics of NumPy, including array creation, manipulation, and basic operations.
 - **File**: `numpy_basics.ipynb`

 ### NumPy Medium Skills

-- **Description**: Delve deeper into the realm of NumPy with advanced concepts such as broadcasting, universal functions (ufuncs), and advanced indexing.
+- **Description**: Move on to more advanced NumPy concepts like broadcasting, universal functions, and advanced indexing.
 - **File**: `numpy_medium_skills.ipynb`

 ### PyTorch Basics

-- **Description**: Venture into the world of PyTorch, learning tensor operations, creating a simple neural network, and training the network.
+- **Description**: Learn the basics of PyTorch, including tensor operations, creating a simple neural network, and training it.
 - **File**: `pytorch_basics.py`

 ## Getting Started

-To commence your journey, open the respective files in your preferred environment.
-For Jupyter notebooks (`.ipynb` files), you'll need Jupyter Notebook or JupyterLab installed.
-For Python scripts (`.py` files), any Python IDE or text editor will suffice.
+To get started, open the files in your preferred environment.
+For Jupyter notebooks (`.ipynb` files), you'll need Jupyter Notebook or JupyterLab.
+For Python scripts (`.py` files), any Python IDE or text editor will work.

 ## Prerequisites